Penfield, Georgia

-Georgia, who was instrumental in founding the university's first Y.W.C.A. branch and served as its first president, and later ran the Colclough family's Penfield farm.
+Georgia, who was instrumental in founding the university's first YWCA branch and served as its first president, and later ran the Colclough family's Penfield farm.

 In 1976, the village of Penfield was added to the National Register of Historic Places in recognition of its contributions to architecture, education and religion from 1825 to 1874.
 The area now known as the Penfield Historic District comprises 305 acres (1.2 km^{2}), including Old Mercer Chapel (now Penfield Baptist Church), Sanders Chapel, Penfield Presbyterian Church, Penfield Cemetery and over a dozen notable houses.
-Behind the wall of the Penfield Cemetery, lies a slave cemetery.
-There are some markers still standing, mostly indentations on the ground, and unless you walk down and look over the fence of the nice manicured lawn, you wouldn't even know it's there.
+Behind the wall of the Penfield Cemetery lies a slave cemetery.
+There are some markers still standing, mostly indentations on the ground.
 The road to it has been blocked.

 The Penfield Historic District is located 7 mi north of Greensboro on GA 5925 (commonly known as Penfield Road).

-Directions: From Atlanta travel east on Interstate 20 approximately 73 mi to Greensboro (exit 130).
-Exiting the interstate, turn left onto GA-44/Lake Oconee Parkway.
-Follow GA-44 2.7 mi into Greensboro.
-Turn right at the first traffic light onto East Broad St./ GA-12/GA-15.
-Turn left at first traffic light onto N. East St. for 1.5 mi.
-N. East St. becomes Penfield Rd./GA 5925.
-Follow Penfield Rd.
-5.8 mi into Penfield.